Turtle shell

 Carapace: Scutes (left) and skeletal components (right).

 Plastron: Scutes (left) and skeletal components (right).
 Pleurodires have an extra scute known as the intergular.
 It is mostly absent in cryptodires.

-The turtle shell is a shield for the ventral and dorsal parts of turtles (the order Testudines), completely enclosing all the turtle's vital organs and in some cases even the head.
+The turtle shell is a shield for turtles (order Testudines), completely enclosing all the turtle's vital organs and in some cases even the head.
+It comprises an upper part, the carapace, and lower part, the plastron, connected by a bony bridge.
 It is constructed of modified bony elements such as the ribs, parts of the pelvis, and other bones found in most reptiles.
 The bone of the shell consists of both skeletal and dermal bone, showing that the complete enclosure of the shell likely evolved by including dermal armor into the rib cage.

 The turtle's shell is important to study, not just because of the apparent protection it provides for the animal, but also as an identification tool, in particular with fossils, as the shell is one of the most likely parts of a turtle to survive fossilization.
 Therefore, understanding the shell structure in living species provides comparable material with fossils.

 The shell of the hawksbill turtle, among other species, has been used as a material for a wide range of small decorative and practical items since antiquity, including food and medicine, but is normally referred to as tortoiseshell.